All Episodes

 Signal is used just for privacy, not for national security.

-Uh agreed, and I believe it was a one-off.
+And I believe it was a one-off.

-It was an honest mistake, it was not done by design.
+It was not done by design.

-Uh how it ultimately happened, I don't know.
+How it ultimately happened, I don't know.

 No.